 Creating original content can take significant time and effort.
 Quality content on a multitude of topics already exists online, but make sure you use content from legitimate and authoritative sources wherever possible and provide guiding commentary around it.
 Be sure to follow Waterloo's Copyright for Teaching Online guidelines.

-Organize course content logically in your course site so students can easily find what they need.
+Organize the content logically so students can easily find what they need.
 Online course content is often chunked by week.
 Additional organizational structures to consider for the concepts themselves include topical, cumulative, problem-centred, and spiral.
 Choose a structure that will help to engage your students with the concepts of the course.
-The Templates for Remote Teaching LEARN site contains a sample course structure and provides content template pages.

 Resources for finding and organizing content: